Candidate Qualifications & Regulations

 The newly elected members of the council shall assume the duties of office at the regularly scheduled council meeting next following the date of the general election at which the council members were elected and after the canvass of vote.

-Candidate packets will be available in the city clerk department beginning May 2, 2016.
-All candidates must file with the city clerk either a political committee statement of organization or a $500 threshold exemption statement before circulating petitions, receiving or expending money, or distributing campaign literature (A.R.S. §16-903).
+Candidate packets will be available in the city clerk department beginning February 11, 2020.
+All candidates must file with the city clerk a Statement of Interest before circulating petitions.
+(A.R.S. §16-341).

-The candidate packet contains the required forms for filing nomination petitions, a political committee statement of organization form, a $500 threshold exemption statement form, a copy of campaign finance laws and related forms.
+The candidate packet contains the required forms for filing nomination petitions and any related forms.

 - Financial Disclosure Statement